Settle in North Yorkshire

 Ingleborough is a great place to visit close to Settle if you like mountains.

-There are a number of castles near Settle including Skipton Castle, Richmond Castle, and Bolton Castle.
+Settle's best nearby castles can be found at Skipton Castle, Richmond Castle, and Bolton Castle.

 The area around Settle boasts some of the best ancient sites including Schoolboys Tower, Jubilee Cave, and Victoria Cave.